Frequently Asked Questions

 - Phase 2 — Discovery: Subdomains, open ports, certificate transparency, technology fingerprinting, API endpoint discovery, JavaScript endpoint extraction, GraphQL detection, robots.txt / sitemap parsing

-- Phase 3 — Secrets & Exposure: Credential breaches (HIBP), exposed secrets (GitHub, DockerHub), phishing / brand spoofing, cloud storage exposure (S3, GCP, Azure, Firebase), email spoofing, IP intelligence and reputation
+- Phase 3 — Secrets & Exposure: Passive credential exposure signals, exposed secrets, phishing / brand spoofing, cloud storage exposure (S3, GCP, Azure, Firebase), email spoofing, IP intelligence and reputation

 - Phase 4 — Advanced Intel: ASN discovery, reverse WHOIS, subsidiary mapping, CVE enrichment, Shodan threat intelligence, WAF/CDN detection, CORS misconfigurations, CSP validation, cookie security, subdomain takeover, admin panel detection, open redirects, sensitive file exposure